mxlsr/wp-chrome-webstore-rating-scraper/README.md

 ## Installation

-1. Upload the `chrome-web-store-rating` folder to the `/wp-content/plugins/` directory
+1. Upload the php file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings > Chrome Store Rating to configure the plugin